romankouz/galatiq-case-invoices/README.md

 ## Future Work

-While our MVP indicates that leverage a multi-agent framework for invoice processing is a promising direction, there are immediate steps we can take to improve the current system.
+While our MVP indicates that leveraging a multi-agent framework for invoice processing is a promising direction, there are immediate steps we can take to improve the current system.

 ### Offline Fallback

 In the event that any of our providers go down, we have no offline alternative to locally run our pipeline.
 Finding a suitable but small model from HuggingFace and using it if leveraging xAI's models is ever ineffective helps maintain uptime.

+### Additional String Validation

+The string validations for vendor names and line items is primarliy based on the faulty examples in the invoices dataset.
+There are likely substantial additions to make.
+If a product name had a previous name it went by, or a typo occurred but it was clear what the user meant to put in the invoice, those features are not presently supported.

 ### Generator/Discriminator Training